amyr-muhammad/amyr-muhammad/README.md

 ## My Learning Journey
 <p>
-   I am a Front-End Developer and Designer dedicated to building polished, user-centric web experiences.
-My technical foundation was built through hands-on Scrimba courses, moving from core layouts to complex logic:
+   I am a Front-End Developer and learning MERN Stack.
+My technical foundation was built through different resources, but the best resource I found was hands-on Scrimba courses.
+Understanding core logics with interactivity is really fun:

  HTML & CSS: Mastered responsive design, Flexbox, and Grid for mobile-first interfaces.